MSHSL State Debate Tournament

 Theory:

-I’ve judged a lot of terrible theory debates, and I do not want to judge more theory debates.
+I’ve judged a lot of terrible theory debates, and I do not want to judge more theory debates, like even a little bit.
+I generally find theory debates very boring.
 But if you decide to ignore that and do it anyway, please at least read this:

 - I probably should tell you that I believe disclosure is good and paraphrasing is bad, but I will listen to answers to these shells and evaluate the round to the best of my ability.
 My threshold for paraphrasing good is VERY high.